orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 1. A list of tasks or sub-workflows that needs to be forked and run in parallel.
 2. A list of inputs to each of these forked tasks or sub-workflows
-3. A task prior to the `FORK_JOIN_DYNAMIC` tasks outputs 1 and 2 above that can be wired in as in input to the `FORK_JOIN_DYNAMIC` tasks
+3. A task prior to the `FORK_JOIN_DYNAMIC` tasks outputs 1 and 2 above that can be wired in as input to the `FORK_JOIN_DYNAMIC` tasks

 ## Use Cases

-A `FORK_JOIN_DYNAMIC` is useful, when a set of tasks or sub-workflows needs to be executed and the number of tasks or sub-workflows are determined at run time.
+A `FORK_JOIN_DYNAMIC` is useful when a set of tasks or sub-workflows needs to be executed and the number of tasks or sub-workflows are determined at run time.
 E.g. Let's say we have a task that resizes an image, and we need to create a workflow that will resize an image into multiple sizes.
 In this case, a task can be created prior to the `FORK_JOIN_DYNAMIC` task that will prepare the input that needs to be passed into the `FORK_JOIN_DYNAMIC` task.
-The single image resize task does one job.
+The single image resizes task does one job.
 The `FORK_JOIN_DYNAMIC` and the following `JOIN` will manage the multiple invokes of the single image resize task.
 Here, the responsibilities are clearly broken out, where the single image resize task does the core job and `FORK_JOIN_DYNAMIC` manages the orchestration and fault tolerance aspects.